Featured Events

 Trade your phone screen for the big screen and join us for a variety of films at Wright Library.
 Made possible by the Wright Memorial Public Library Foundation.

-Cinephile Club for Adults (Monthly, fourth Thursday) - Are you looking for a community of fellow movie enthusiasts?
-Wright Library has your ticket to a world of cinematic adventures, discussions, and tasteful movie drama at this monthly watch-and-discuss forum.
+Cinephile Club for Adults (Monthly, fourth Thursday) - Wright Library has your ticket to this watch-and-discuss forum with fellow movie enthusiasts.
 View Upcoming Cinephile Club Films.

 - May 22 - "The Age of Innocence" by Martin Scorsese (1993, rated PG, romance/drama)

-Movie Matinees for All Ages - Bring a friend or come solo to meet new people while enjoying classic cinema.
+Movie Matinees - Bring a friend or come solo to meet new people while enjoying classic cinema.
 Drop-ins welcome.
 View Upcoming Matinee Films.

 Nature & Ecology